nest/nest-simulator/doc/userdoc/release_notes/v3.1/index.rst

 Access to kernel properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With NEST 3.1 it is easier than ever to access properties of the NEST
+NEST 3.1 provides a new interface to the properties of the NEST
 simulation kernel.
 Instead of using the traditional access methods
 :py:func:`.GetKernelStatus` and :py:func:`.SetKernelStatus`,
 properties can now also be set and retrieved via *direct kernel